neuralpain/pigmentpedia/0.3.2/src/pigment-playground.typ

 /// Test out pigments with a sample document.
 ///
-/// - bg (color): Background color of the page.
+/// - bg                 (color) : Page background color.
-/// - default-text-color (color): Apply one color to all text.
+/// - default-text-color (color) : Apply one color to all text.
-/// - title (color): Color of the title text.
+/// - title              (color) : Color of the title text.
-/// - section-1 (color): Color of the first section of text.
+/// - section-1          (color) : Color of the first section of text.
-/// - section-1-heading (color): Color of the header of the first section of text.
+/// - section-1-heading  (color) : Color of the header of the first section of text.
-/// - section-1-text (color): Color of the text in the first section.
+/// - section-1-text     (color) : Color of the text in the first section.
-/// - section-2 (color): Color of the second section of text.
+/// - section-2          (color) : Color of the second section of text.
-/// - section-2-heading (color): Color of the header of the second section of text.
+/// - section-2-heading  (color) : Color of the header of the second section of text.
-/// - section-2-text (color): Color of the text in the second section.
+/// - section-2-text     (color) : Color of the text in the second section.
-/// - section-3 (color): Color of the third section of text.
+/// - section-3          (color) : Color of the third section of text.
-/// - section-3-heading (color): Color of the header of the third section of text.
+/// - section-3-heading  (color) : Color of the header of the third section of text.
-/// - section-3-text (color): Color of the text in the third section.
+/// - section-3-text     (color) : Color of the text in the third section.
-/// - footer-text (color): Color of the footer text.
+/// - footer-text        (color) : Color of the footer text.
 /// -> content
 #let pigment-playground(
-  bg: auto,
+  bg                 : auto,
-  default-text-color: none,
+  default-text-color : none,
-  title: none,
+  title              : none,
-  section-1: none,
+  section-1          : none,
-  section-1-heading: none,
+  section-1-heading  : none,
-  section-1-text: none,
+  section-1-text     : none,
-  section-2: none,
+  section-2          : none,
-  section-2-heading: none,
+  section-2-heading  : none,
-  section-2-text: none,
+  section-2-text     : none,
-  section-3: none,
+  section-3          : none,
-  section-3-heading: none,
+  section-3-heading  : none,
-  section-3-text: none,
+  section-3-text     : none,
-  footer-text: none,
+  footer-text        : none,
 ) = [
   #if bg == auto and default-text-color != none {
     bg = get-contrast-color(default-text-color)